ricpote/moddedmindustry/SE202526/Milestone3/UserStory1/README.md

 •	The first wave should contain the same number and type of enemies.
 •	Any randomness in the weekly mode must be tied exactly to the weekly seed.

-###Test 2: Cross-Device Seed Determinism
+### Test 2: Cross-Device Seed Determinism

-Goal: Ensure the same weekly seed produces identical results on different devices/platforms.
+- Goal: Ensure the same weekly seed produces identical results on different devices/platforms.
 Steps:

-	-1.
-Perform Test 1 on Device A (PC).
+	- 1. Perform Test 1 on Device A (PC).

-	-2.
-Perform the same on Device B (Different PC).
+	- 2. Perform the same on Device B (Different PC).

-	-3.
-Compare terrain layout, enemy counts, and enemy compositions.
+	- 3. Compare terrain layout, enemy counts, and enemy compositions.

 Expected: Everything matches exactly across devices.

-###Test 3: Restart Consistency Test
+### Test 3: Restart Consistency Test

-Goal: Verify that quitting the application entirely does not change the state of the game.
+- Goal: Verify that quitting the application entirely does not change the state of the game.

 Steps: